ssparv/Microsoft-Excel/README.md

 ## Data Cleaning and Data Manipulation
 * Removed rows which had missing values
-* Check datatype of each column
+* Checked datatype of each column
 * Removed duplicate values from the data
 * Replaced values in the columns like Gender and Marital Status for easy understanding
 * Added a column named 'Age Bracket', by using Nested IF condition